roaked/roaked.github.io/content/docs/2code/1drone/_index2.md

 {{< /details >}}

 Upon reviewing the actuation of the four motors, it's evident that the actuation exhibited chaotic behaviour.
 This suggests that the controller values require correction and fine-tuning to enable smoother tracking of the provided reference, eliminating substantial oscillations.

+### 3.3 Robustness to Disturbances

+In this section, the focus lies on evaluating the system's response to disturbances.
+Specifically, the goal is to test its resilience against input disturbances.
+These disturbances entail unexpected alterations in the control action for select motors.
+This situation compels the servo control system to adapt and uphold the designated reference position and yaw angle.

+- Yaw Compensation - Motors 2 and 4
+- Altitude Compensation - All Motors